-“Black Swans” is a software program I wrote that uses Twitter searches to generate video art, sculpture, and text.
-It uses a Twitter search of a keyword (“beautiful”, “cold”, “love”, “drunk”, “electric”, “numbers”, etc) as its source and creating shapes based on the characteristics of a Tweet– length of the text, number of friends associated with the tweet, how many times it’s been re-tweeted, etc. However, at a certain point the program performs a new search by finding the most commonly used word from the previous tweets.
-The result is a kind of free-association poem generated by Twitter– the shape in the following video used the starting search “drunk” and generated the poem “drunk Drunk sex>>>>Thought that drunk”.
+“Black Swans” is a multimedia video installation created using a software program I wrote that uses Twitter searches to generate video art, sculpture, and text.
+It uses a Twitter search of a keyword (“beautiful”, “cold”, “love”, “drunk”, “electric”, “numbers”, etc) as its source and creating shapes based on the characteristics of a Tweet– length of the text, number of friends associated with the tweet, how many times it’s been re-tweeted, etc.